dotlang/language/README.md

 3. `char` is a single character, represented as an unsigned byte.
 4. Character literals should be enclosed in single-quote.
 5. Primitive data types include simple types and compound types (array, struct, and union).
-7. `seq` type represents a block of memory space with elements of the same type.
-You can use a sequence literal (Example 4) or a function from core to initialize these variables.
-This type can be used to represent an array or list or any other data structure.
+7. `seq` type represents a fixed-size block of memory space with elements of the same type.
+You can use a sequence literal (Example 4) to initialize sequence variables.
+This type can be used to represent an array.
 8. You can use range generator operator `..` to create sequence literals (Example 5).
-9. A sequence literal which contains other sequence literals, can either be parsed as is or destruct inner sequences and create a larger sequence.
-(Example 6 and 7).
-In example 7, the result is a sequence of integers `1, 2, 3, 4, 5, 6`.
+9. You can use `&` operator to merge two sequences of the same type, into a larger sequence (Example 7).
 10. Core provides functions to extract part of a sequence as another sequence (Like array slice).
 11. Referring to an index outside sequence will cause a runtime error.(Example 8 for reading from a sequence).